For a complete history of the parade, click here.

 If you want an interactive Google map, so you can get directions to some point along the parade route, click here!

-If you'd like to see photos from past years' parades, click here.
-But the parade is not just an “Irish thing”.
+The parade is not just an “Irish thing”.
 According to their website, the parade

 The Charlotte St. Patrick’s Day Parade is a non-profit event, open to the public, that is produced by the Charlotte St. Patrick’s Day Parade Foundation, Inc., a 501(c)3 non-profit organization.
 The Parade is open to pipe & drum bands, musical groups, neighborhood associations, schools, alumni groups, cheerleading and drill teams, international organizations, police, fire, elected officials, commercial businesses, and anyone else who wants to be Irish for a day.
 The parade will step off at 11:00 A.M.
 Check out the Map Page for the complete parade route.

 The Charlotte Goes Green festival is also normally on the same day as the parade and runs from 10:00 AM until 6:00 PM and the festival has no admission fee.
 The festival is located on S.Tryon St. starting at 3rd St. and going down towards Stonewall St. & includes Levine Avenue of the Arts.
 The festival begins where the parade turns left on S.Tryon St. The entertainment stage is at the Levine Avenue of the Arts end.